-3. Choose Preferences... from the Mail menu and click on Rules.
+- 2. Choose New Mailbox... (or New...) from Apple Mail's Mailbox menu, and create a new mailbox called Spam with location On My Mac.
+(The capitalization is important; do not call the mailbox SPAM or spam.) - 3.
+Choose Preferences... from the Mail menu and click the Rules button in the toolbar.
 Click the Add Rule button.
 Change the description to SpamSieve.
 (The description of the rule must start with SpamSieve, but you can add additional text after that, if you want.)
-Change the From menu to say Every Message.
-Then, next to Move Message (Transfer
+Change the From menu to say Message Type (if you have Mac OS X 10.5) or Every Message (if you have Mac OS X 10.4).
+Then, next to Move Message, select the Spam mailbox that you just created.
+The rule should now look like: